Being the default compression utility in Windows, and quite widely used, you probably wonder how to use this utility in CentOS 7.

 Well, in CentOS 7 in order to zip and unzip files and folders, we will use the unzip package, and it might not be installed by default but we’ll go over that too.

-This guide will focus only on working from the terminal as I feed that the graphical interface is quite self-explanatory and if you worked with a zip archive on windows or other Linux distros, you’ll be able to work on CentOS 7 too.
+This guide will focus only on working from the terminal as I feed that the graphical interface is quite self-explanatory and if you worked with a zip archive on windows or other Linux distros, you’ll be able to work on CentOS 7, Fedora and other distros too.

 How to install unzip on CentOS 7?